sectenzorg/syarifabdillah/content/resume/index.md

 ---

-I the undersigned, certify that:
+I, the undersigned, certify that:
-To the best of my knowledge, this curriculum vitae correctly describes myself, my qualifications, and my experiences.
+To the best of my knowledge, this resume accurately describes myself, my qualifications, and my experiences.
+Thank you.